PennCreativeLabs/git-workshop/workshop.md

     $ git add test.txt
     $ git commit -m "Added experimental txt"

-Now, let’s compare them to the master branch.
+Now, let’s compare them to the main branch.
 Use `git diff`

-    $ git diff master
+    $ git diff main

-Basically what the above output says is that `test.txt` is present on the `dev` branch, but is absent on the `master` branch.
+Basically what the above output says is that `test.txt` is present on the `dev` branch, but is absent on the `main` branch.

 Now you see me, now you don’t
 -----------------------------

 Git is good enough to handle your files when you switch between branches.
-Switch back to the `master` branch
+Switch back to the `main` branch

-Try switching back to the master branch (Hint: It’s the same command we used to switch to the dev branch above)
+Try switching back to the main branch (Hint: It’s the same command we used to switch to the dev branch above)

 Now, where’s our `test.txt` file ?